ErnestSuyver/BPT/BPT_bibls.md

 ## Terminology

-First, a terminological point: we disintuish between inline _citations_ and end-of-text _references_.
+First, a terminological point: following the _Chicago Manual of Style_, we distintuish between inline _citations_ and end-of-text _references_.

 ### Citations